Supporting Investment and Growth in North Carolina Communities

-The State of North Carolina has begun a new process to identify and submit to the United States’ Treasury a list of places that will eventually be certified as Opportunity Zones (OZ) in North Carolina.
+The State of North Carolina has begun the process of identifying and submitting to the United States’ Treasury a list of census tracts that will eventually be certified as Opportunity Zones (OZ) in North Carolina.
 Soon, we will be asking for public input and comment on candidate locations that qualify for consideration.

-In 2018, our Department coordinated a process that led to certification of the Opportunity Zones currently in use.
+In 2018, our Department coordinated nomination of the Opportunity Zones currently in use.
 We will play a similar role this year and will post more on this page as information becomes available.

 Beginning on July 1, 2026, state governors will have 90 days to nominate 25% of their state’s eligible low-income census tracts for inclusion in the next round of Opportunity Zones, which will take effect on January 1, 2027 and stay in effect for ten years.